South Africa at the 1968 Summer Paralympics

-South Africa was one of twenty-eight nations that sent athletes to compete at the 1968 Summer Paralympics in Tel Aviv, Israel from November 4 to 13, 1968.
+South Africa was one of twenty-eight nations that sent athletes to compete at the 1968 Summer Paralympics in Tel Aviv, Israel from 4 to 13 November 1968.
 The team finished tenth in the medal table and won a total of twenty-six medals; nine gold, ten silver and seven bronze.
 Eight South African athletes competed at the Games; five men and three women.

 At the time, South Africa was banned from the Olympic Games because of the policy of apartheid but was invited to the Paralympics.

 Archery

 Three archers from South Africa appeared at the Games.
 Le Roux finished ninth out of ten athletes women's Columbia round open and J. Meyer finished fifteenth in the men's FITA round open event.
 Margaret Harriman, who had previously competed in the Paralympic Games for Rhodesia won two gold medals; one in the women's albion round and one in the women's FITA round open event.
 Mayer and Harriman also competed in athletics and dartchery.